The breadth of Lie poset algebras: Introduction

 The complete classification of simple Lie algebras, elegantly couched in the language of root systems and Dynkin diagrams, stands in sharp contrast to the solvable case where the Lie algebras are classified only up to dimension six (see \textbf{\cite{Graaf}}).
 Recent efforts have concentrated on the seemingly more tractable nilpotent case, where the study of nilpotent Lie algebras and their invariants is of topical interest.

 One such invariant is the ``breadth" of a Lie algebra $L$, which is defined to be the maximal dimension of the image of $ad_x=[x,-]:L\rightarrow L$ as $x$ runs through the elements of $L$.
-This Lie algebraic invariant was introduced by Leedham-Green, Neumann and Weigold (\textbf{\cite{Green}}, 1969).
-Some time later, Khuhirum et al. (\textbf{\cite{breadth1}}, 2014) characterized nilpotent Lie algebras of breadth one and two and provided a full classification in breadth one.
+This Lie-algebraic invariant was introduced by Leedham-Green, Neumann and Weigold (\textbf{\cite{Green}}, 1969).
+Some time later, Khuhirun et al. (\textbf{\cite{breadth1}}, 2014) characterized nilpotent Lie algebras of breadth one and two and provided a full classification in breadth one.
 In breadth two, they achieved a succinct classification only up to dimension six.
-This work was inspired by the recent interest in nilpotent Lie algebras and analogous breadth work of Parmeggani and Stellmacher (\textbf{\cite{Parm}}, 1999) who gave a characterization of finite p-groups of breadth one and two.
-(The breadth of a finite group is the cardinality of its largest conjugacy class).
+This work was inspired by the recent interest in nilpotent Lie algebras and analogous breadth work of Parmeggani and Stellmacher (\textbf{\cite{Parm}}, 1999) who gave a characterization of finite p-groups of breadth one and two (the breadth of a finite group is the cardinality of its largest conjugacy class).
 As a capstone to the work in \textbf{\cite{breadth1}}, Remm (\textbf{\cite{Remm}}, 2017) used characteristic sequences to complete, in particular, the classification of nilpotent Lie algebras of breadth two.
-Here, we initiate an investigation into the breadth of three families of Lie algebras defined by posets: Lie poset algebras, type-A Lie poset algebras, and nilpotent Lie poset algebras.
+Here, rather than studying Lie algebras with a particular, fixed breadth value, we initiate an investigation into explicit breadth formulas for three families of Lie algebras defined by posets: Lie poset algebras, type-A Lie poset algebras, and nilpotent Lie poset algebras.
 The last two are subalgebras of the first, but only the last of these is nilpotent.